time-entropy/Subjective-Time-vs.-Objective-Time-Definitions-Differences-Scientific-Perspectives/README.md

-### Time Definition

-Time Definition and the Thermodynamic Arrow: A Unified Model of Entropy, Spacetime, and Irreversibility
+### Time Definition and the Thermodynamic Arrow:  Entropy, Spacetime, and Irreversibility

 This study revolutionizes our time definition by proposing a discrete framework where entropy evolves through multiplicative dynamics, inherently enforcing time irreversibility (ΔS>0) while preserving consistency with classical thermodynamics.
 The model unifies three scales of temporal change: thermodynamic time (global universe evolution), local spacetime transformations, and entropy-driven processes—offering a computational "entropy coordinate" to simulate physical systems.